buddycloud/buddycloud.com/slate/source/includes/_nodes.md

 #Nodes

 Nodes are publish-subscribe streams of posts with the same content type.
-For example, the channel `juliet@capulet.lit` is an aggregation of nodes for each type of information that `juliet` wants to share.
-Examples of such nodes could be:

-- `juliet@capulet.lit/social` node (the serialization of `juliet@capulet.lit`'s social activities)
-- `juliet@capulet.lit/status` node (a text string describing `juliet@capulet.lit`'s mood)
-- `juliet@capulet.lit/music-i-liked` node (a hypothetical [activity stream](http://activitystrea.ms/specs/json/1.0/) of music `juliet@capulet.lit` likes)

-Each of these nodes have:

-- a set of followers;
+They are named

+Each node has:

+- `publishers` who can post new content;
-- a set of publishers;
+- `followers` consumers of content;
 - metadata (e.g. `title`, `description` and `location` fields).

 ### Personal Nodes v.
 Topic Nodes